csett86/webpasswd/README.md

 # webpasswd
 A simple web app to change your own local password, just like passwd on the cli

+This is a rough draft, implemented by @copilot

 ## Features

 - Change a local Unix user password through a browser form